Mt. Herman & Rampart Range Roads

 Difficulty

-Easy.
+This trail is easy.
 You'll see cars on the upper parts of Rampart Range Road near Woodland Park and Rampart Reservoir.
 Fewer cars go all the way to Garden of the Gods Park because the road gets increasingly rougher as it descends.
 The condition of Mt.
 Herman Road varies depending on recency of maintenance.
 It is narrow and steep in places and ruts are possible at times.

 Status Reports